skip to Main Content

 • Sleep is important for brain health because it allows you to form and maintain the pathways in your brain that help you learn and create memories.

-• A restful asleep is important for concentration and is overall very important for cognitive function.
+• A restful sleep is important for concentration and is overall especially important for cognitive function.

 • Getting quality sleep has a positive impact on mood and stress, which can improve overall wellness and quality of life.

-• Less sleep can have a big impact on mood and memory.
-It can also make you vulnerable to numerous health conditions, such as depression.
+• Less sleep can have an enormous impact on mood and memory.
+It can also make you vulnerable to health conditions, such as depression.

 • Goals